-Emergency response on all equipment except the RTU or Telecommunication equipment will be performed within a 1 hour verbal response time, and a 3 hour “man on site” response time.
+Emergency response on all equipment except the RTU or Telecommunication equipment will be performed within a one hour verbal response time, and a three hour “man on site” response time.

+The times quoted for normal and emergency response shall be used as standard time frames for response to a scheduled or emergency request for services.
+PSI Energy retains the right to waive the response times or equipment commitments for the contract in the event of a PSI Energy declared emergency situation, that necessitates the personnel or equipment may be needed for a PSI Energy system emergency or disaster.
+In the event that an occurrence of this nature would prevent the contract response, PSI Energy will make every effort available to it to respond to the contract as soon as the resources are made available.

-Part B: RTU and Telecommunication Services
+Part B: RTU and Telecommunication Equipment Services

-On an annual schedule, Cinergy will perform an inspection of your RTU, verifying operation and cleanliness.
+On an annual schedule, PSI Energy will perform an inspection of your RTU, verifying operation and cleanliness.

 Corrective Repair